 Centrepieces are a nice finishing touch for your tables at your wedding reception.
-There is a range of options available to you, from wedding centrepiece hire to buying and DIY craft to opting out of wedding table decorations and centrepieces all together.
+There is a range of options available to you, from wedding centrepiece hire to buying and DIY crafts to opting out of wedding table decorations and centrepieces altogether.
 What is right for you will depend upon the availability of materials that will fit into your vision.

-Antique and rustic wedding table decorations are very popular at the moment, particularly as top table decorations so take a look at the examples below to see if they would suit your wedding decor.
+Antique and rustic wedding table centrepieces are very popular at the moment, particularly as top table decorations so take a look at the examples below to see if they would suit your wedding decor.

 Tie together or stack antique books for your centrepieces.
 You can group the books by author or genre, depending on the literature that you choose.
 If you are stacking the books, candles can be added to the top of the stack.
 When using candles, be careful not to get any wax on the books.

-This wedding centrepiece is a very simple one to set up.
-All you need is a bowl, some flowers or petals and some floating tea lights.
+This wedding table decoration is a very simple one to set up.
+All you need is a bowl, some wedding flowers or petals and some floating tea lights.
 Simply fill the bowl with water, sprinkle the petals over the top and add the tea lights to the water.
 You can place stones at the bottom for a pop of your colour or add glitter so your centrepiece sparkles.

 Lego is great for a pop of colour and is available in so many shades that you are bound to find one that works with your wedding colours.
 Why not build something out of the Lego yourselves for a little added fun?
 If you want you can always just have a rainbow of colours and let your guests’ creativity add to the decoration at your wedding.

 Paper pinwheels are relatively easy to make and can be made inexpensively using coloured or patterned card that can be obtained from your local craft store (or online).
 These can then be put into vases like flowers or could even be attached to the backs of chairs.
-In fact, you could use different colours for different tables to easily direct guests to their tables.
+In fact, you could use different colours for different tables to easily direct guests to their table number.

-Use sand or rice coloured with food dye to make beautiful bowls that match or complement your colour scheme.
+Use sand or rice coloured with food dye to make beautiful bowls that match or complement your colour scheme as a wedding table decoration idea.
 You can make these with one colour or do a mixture of colours.
 Whatever you prefer.
 For an added touch of glamour, add a tea light to the bowl, put a pillar candle within the bowl so that it rests at the bottom but protrudes above the rice or add a flower to the top.

-If you’d like, you can make centrepieces out of fruit and/or sweets that can be used to whet the appetites of your guests, as well as being a fun and colourful display to enchant your guests.
+If you’d like, you can make centrepieces out of fruit and/or sweets that can be used to whet the appetites of your guests, as well as being a fun and colourful table display to enchant your guests.

 With so many DIY wedding table decorations out there, you’re sure to find the one that is right for your wedding.
 If you’re looking for a wedding venue in Nottingham, get in touch with our team on 0115 871 1904 or fill out our contact form.Go back to other articles